Navaratri: Goa and the Konkan

+The day of Navami is celebrated with families placing their daily implements such as work tools, cooking utensils, musical instruments, school books, ledgers, and academic materials at the altar to not be used until after Ayudha Puja on Vijaya Dashami.
+On the day of Vijaya Dashami, Ayudha Puja dedicated to the implements is performed and the implements are blessed for resumption of use.
+Young Konkani children are also initiated into learning on this day in a rite known as Aksharabhyas in which they write their first word using their finger in a plate of rice.
+The new rice from the harvest brought home during Navaratri is used to prepare a special meal on Vijaya Dashami called Nave Jevan.
+Branches and leaves of the Shami tree are also exchanged on this day.

 In the temples of Goa, on the first day of the Hindu month of Ashwin, a copper pitcher, surrounded by clay, is installed inside the sanctum sanctorum of Devi and Krishna temples, in which nine varieties of food grains are placed.
 The nine nights are celebrated through devotional songs and religious discourses.
 Artists arrive to perform folk musical instruments.
-Celebrations include placing Durga's image in a specially-decorated colourful silver swing, known as Makhar, and for each of the nine nights, swinging Her to the tune of temple music (called as ranavadya).
+Celebrations include placing Durga's image in a specially-decorated colourful silver swing, known as Makhar, and for each of the nine nights, swinging the idols to the tune of temple music (called as ranavadya).
 This is locally called Makharotsav.
 The last night of the Goa Navaratri festival is a major celebration called the makhar arti.

 Karnataka

 In Karnataka, Navaratri is observed at home and by lighting up Hindu temples, cultural sites, and many regal processions.
 It is locally called Dasara and it is the state festival (Naadahabba) of Karnataka.
 Of the many celebrations, the Mysuru Dasara is a major one and is popular for its festivities.

 The contemporary Dasara festivities at Mysore are credited to the efforts of King Raja Wodeyar I in 1610.
 On the ninth day of Dasara, called Mahanavami, the royal sword is worshipped and is taken on a procession of decorated elephants and horses.
 Also, Ayudha Puja is dedicated to Saraswati, in which military personnel upkeep their weapons and families upkeep their tools of livelihood, both offering a prayer to Saraswati, as well as Parvati and Lakshmi.
 The day after Navaratri, on Vijayadashami, the traditional Dasara procession is held on the streets of Mysore.
 An image of the Goddess Chamundeshwari is placed on a golden saddle (hauda) on the back of a decorated elephant and taken on a procession, accompanied by tableaux, dance groups, music bands, decorated elephants, horses, and camels.

 Another Navaratri tradition in Karnataka has been decorating a part of one's home with art dolls called Gombe or Bombe, similar to Golu dolls of Tamil Nadu.
 An art-themed Gaarudi Gombe, featuring folk dances that incorporate these dolls, is also a part of the celebration.